aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/linking-report-template-with-report-definition/_index.md

 ﻿---
-title: Linking Report Template with Report Definition
+title: Linking Report Template with Report Definition - Aspose.Words for SharePoint
 articleTitle: Linking Report Template with Report Definition
 linktitle: Linking Report Template with Report Definition
 description: "This guide describes how to link report template with the report definition while configuring Aspose.Words for SharePoint reports."